 We believe that a wide application of circularity becomes increasingly necessary and should not be limited to a niche set of companies as a wide transformation of the economy is necessary.
 This is why we have identified 750 companies, spanning a dozen of industries, that will be benchmarked on their circular efforts.
-The first stage of this process involved a scoping study focused on the fashion industry, and we aim to expand our methodology report in 2021 to reflect a wider picture of circular business models elsewhere.
+The first stage of this process involved a scoping study focused on the fashion industry, published in 2020.

 To dig deeper into the circular economy’s current practices, we conducted a scoping study with the support of Laudes Foundation (formerly C&A Foundation) to understand what the best circular metrics and indicators are already available to companies, particularly in the fashion industry, and assess whether the environmental and social impact of circularity is properly considered by these metrics, seeking to anticipate negative unintended consequences for instance.
 More importantly, the scoping study investigates to what extent transparency, and more specifically, public disclosure mechanisms, can be used to overcome the lack of incentives to create data, standards and science-based targets around circular business models.
 The outcome of this study includes a set of recommendations on how to use public disclosure to accelerate the shift to a regenerative and restorative system.Read scoping report

 Can transparency make the economy more circular? – A deep dive into the fashion industry

 As we build our work, we continue to engage with stakeholders across the globe through targeted communications with key organisations and representatives.
 We also encourage meaningful and constructive feedback.